A travel guide to best attractions in Kenosha, Wisconsin with historical buildings, museums, and parks & hotels

-The beach is home to 2 beautiful lighthouses, a boardwalk, a playground for children, and plenty of space for picnics!
+The beach is home to two of the best lighthouses in Wisconsin, a boardwalk, a playground for children, and plenty of space for picnics!
 Relaxing at this beach is one of the best things to do in Kenosha for families.

 The island boasts gorgeous beaches that are often considered among the best beaches in Wisconsin to cast away your worries.

 Try to visit during the weekdays to avoid the crowds.